-Beyond our traditional carriage business in Singapore and Australia, we are venturing into new growth areas to create additional revenue streams, including mobile applications and services, pay TV, regional premium OTT video, content, managed services, cloud services, cyber security, ICT, data analytics and digital marketing.
-There is no assurance that we will be successful in these ventures, which may require substantial capital, new expertise, considerable process or systems changes, as well as organisational, cultural and mindset changes.
-These businesses may also expose us to new areas of risks associated with the media and online industries such as media regulation, brand safety, intellectual property infringement, content rights disputes, online falsehood, and data protection regulations and legislation.
+Beyond our traditional carriage business in Singapore and Australia, we are venturing into new growth areas to create additional revenue streams, including mobile applications and services, regional premium OTT video, gaming and content, managed services, cloud services, cyber security, ICT, data analytics and digital marketing.
+There is no assurance that we will be successful in these ventures and gain market share and these businesses may require substantial capital, new expertise, considerable process or system changes, as well as organisational, cultural and mindset changes.
+These businesses may also expose us to regulatory and IT security risk along with the risks associated with the media and online industries such as media regulation, brand safety, intellectual property infringement, content rights disputes, online falsehood, and data protection regulations and legislation.

-As new businesses place new demands on people, processes and systems, we respond by continually updating our organisation structure, talent management and development programme, reviewing our policies and processes, and by investing in new technologies to meet changing needs.
+As new businesses place new demands on people, processes and systems, we respond by continually updating our organisation structure, talent management and development programmes, reviewing our policies and processes, and investing in new technologies to meet changing needs.
+We will constantly stay abreast of new trends and build strategic partnerships with market players to stay competitive.